Gideon Conn

 Gideon Marc Conn (born 15 January 1980) is an English singer-songwriter from Manchester.
 He tours extensively around the UK, having played at many UK festivals including Glastonbury Festival.

-Also an accomplished painter, drawer and sculptor, Conn sells his artwork and accepts commissions through his website.
+Also a painter, drawer and sculptor.

 Early life

 Conn began writing and playing music at the age of 15 when his friend taught him a handful of guitar chords; he began adding vocals to these chords and thus began his interest in composition.
 While completing his art degree in Manchester, he was known to play the piano in the main gallery of the university, as well as using the whole building as a studio for his sculptures.

 He graduated in 2003 and continues to paint, draw and sculpt alongside his pursuit of music.
 He has had many exhibitions in both Manchester and in London.
 Having worked as a labourer for a year following his attending of university he decided to pursue a career as an artist and musician.